raiskumar/udacity-ml-problems/capstore-proposal-advanced-ml/proposal.md

 ### Domain Background

-Couple of years back, I participated in my company Hackathon where I worked on the **sentiment** and **intent** analysis for a chatbot.
+A couple of years back, I participated in my company Hackathon where I worked on the **sentiment** and **intent** analysis for a chatbot.
 I had used Stanford NLP library but, I could barely scratch the surface of NLP.
-I have also exploree **sentiment analysis** on the tweets.
-In either cases I couldn't understand the field much, but it kept me intrigued and motivated to learn about it.
-And that's one of the eason for me to do this course.
+I have also explored **sentiment analysis** on the tweets.
+In either case, I couldn't understand the field much, but it kept me intrigued and motivated to learn about it.
+And that's one of the reasons for me to do this course.

-**Sentiment Analysis** is one of the interesting and exciting problem of Natural Language Processing.
-I plan to use this oportunity to explore this field and do something tangible.
+**Sentiment Analysis** is one of the interesting and exciting problems of Natural Language Processing.
+I plan to use this opportunity to explore this field and do something tangible.
 One common use of sentiment analysis is to figure out if a text expresses negative or positive feelings.

 ### Problem Statement

-**Perform sentiment analysis using machine learning techniques.** On internet a lot of content is available which gives review or feedback of movies.
-Now, for a person to decide whether to go for a movie or not is not so trivial if he/she has to go through countless tweets, facebook posts/comments and IMDB reviews.
+**Perform sentiment analysis using machine learning techniques.** On the internet, a lot of content is available which gives review or feedback of movies.
+Now, for a person to decide whether to go for a movie or not is so trivial if he/she has to go through countless tweets, Facebook posts/comments, and IMDB reviews.

 Machine learning can play a big role in churning out data from different social media platforms and then just providing an overall positive or negative feedback of the movies i.e. *it's thumbs up or down*.
-Machine learning can also help to classify a movie review in more than two categories like average, good, very good, bad etc. As a user it will be really helpful to just know a very objective feedback or rating based on the reviews provided by other users.
+Machine learning can also help to classify a movie review in more than two categories like average, good, very good, bad etc. As a user, it will be really helpful to just know a very objective feedback or rating based on the reviews provided by other users.

-**For this capstore project, I plan to use IMDB dataset and perform sentiment analysis.**
+**For this capstone project, I plan to use IMDB dataset and perform sentiment analysis.**

 ### Datasets and Inputs

 I will be using the data from an old Kaggle competition **Bag of Words Meets Bags of Popcorn** (https://www.kaggle.com/c/word2vec-nlp-tutorial).
-This dataset contains 25,000 labeled training reviews, 50,000 unlabeled training reviews, and 25,000 testing reviews. **Unlabeled training** data and **testing data** doesn't have _sentiment_ field.
-So for this project, I will rely only on **labelled training** data for training as well as testing.
+This dataset contains 25,000 labeled training reviews, 50,000 unlabeled training reviews, and 25,000 testing reviews. **Unlabeled training** data and **testing data** doesn't have a _sentiment_ field.
+So for this project, I will rely only on ** labeled training** data for training as well as testing.

- The file (*labeledTrainData.tsv*) is tab-delimited and has a header row followed by 25,000 rows and contains below three columns/fields:
+ The file (*labeledTrainData.tsv*) is tab-delimited and has a header row followed by 25,000 rows and contains three columns/fields:
 ```
 ['id' 'sentiment' 'review']
 ```

-- **id**: Unique identifier for each entry in the dataset; we don't need this field for modelling.
+- **id**: Unique identifier for each entry in the dataset; we don't need this field for modeling.
 - **sentiment**: Contains binary values (1 and 0).
 1 for positive and 0 for negative.
 This is the label of the model.
-- **review**: Detailed review for movies.
-This is the text or feature on which machine learning models will get trainned.
+- **review**: a Detailed review of movies.
+This is the text or feature on which machine learning models will get trained.

-I am planning to use 10% of data for testing and will report accuracy of the model on this randomly selected dataset.
+I am planning to use 10% of data for testing and will report the accuracy of the model on this randomly selected dataset.

 #### Input dataset: labeledTrainData.tsv
 - **Dataset size for Training the model:** 90% of 25,000 = 22,500